 You can also segment each contact into different buying roles such as Decision-maker, Champion, or Blocker that helps HubSpot automatically create dynamic lists in your CRM you can use for account-based advertising.

-Account-based advertising lists can be used for advertising on Facebook or LinkedIn to advertise to contacts and companies based in their lifecycle stage, account tier, or buying role, making your marketing more impactful and less wasteful.
+Account-based advertising lists can be used for advertising on Facebook or LinkedIn to advertise to contacts and companies based on their lifecycle stage, account tier, or buying role, making your marketing more impactful and less wasteful.

-As your marketing team grows, you need to make sure that you keep your HubSpot portal stays organised.
+As your marketing team grows, you need to make sure that you keep your HubSpot portal stays organized.
 In HubSpot, you can reduce clutter by using permissions and content partitioning to limit access to each feature to certain users.

-In HubSpot you can also create Teams for each function so that you avoid different marketing teams seeing each others content or accessing tools they are not supposed to.
+In HubSpot, you can also create Teams for each function so that you avoid different marketing teams seeing each others content or accessing tools they are not supposed to.
 This helps you to create a hierarchy of users that only have the permissions they need, and you reduce the risks of error in your HubSpot portal.

-The main strength of the HubSpot platform is the shared database (CRM) between the four hubs (Marketing, Sales, Service and CMS).
+The main strength of the HubSpot platform is the shared database (CRM) between the four hubs (Marketing, Sales, Service, and CMS).
 This helps marketing teams better understand what channels and tactics are generating the most revenue.

 In addition to the standard objects in HubSpot (contacts etc.), you can create custom objects tailored to your business needs.
 Enterprise users can store and sort any relevant data with different levels and associations in one simple interface.

 Let's say you are offering an IoT product on a subscription model.
-You have different types of levels of subscription based on the bandwidth the customer needs.
+You have different types of levels of subscription-based on the bandwidth the customer needs.

-In this case you could create a Subscription custom object, then create custom properties such as start and renewal date, and monthly recurring revenue.
+In this case, you could create a Subscription custom object, then create custom properties such as start and renewal date, and monthly recurring revenue.

 Custom objects will allow you to create workflows and reports based on this data, helping you to report on the average CLV, churn rate, or renewal rate etc.